 Over-whelming, exhilarating and astounding.
 If you asked me to sum up my first week in a real journalism job in three words, they’re the ones I’d choose.

-Yes, after 10 months of job applications, work experience placements, extra training, and pulling pints for a bit of money, I finally landed a journalism job — as the Content Coordinator of a new digital project on sustainability at the Guardian.
-Words cannot really express my relief and sheer euphoria to a) finally have a job, b) have a job at The Guardian, and c) be working on a subject which genuinely interests me.
+After 10 months of job applications, work experience placements, extra training, and pulling pints for a bit of money, I finally landed a journalism job — as the content coordinator of a new digital project on sustainability at the Guardian.
+Words cannot really express my relief and sheer euphoria to a) finally have a job, b) have a job at the Guardian, and c) be working on a subject which genuinely interests me.
 A triple-whammy if ever there was one!
 I realise that for anyone looking for a job in journalism, this post may be annoying, infuriatingly so.
 But I did my time in Unemployed Journalist Purgatory, and I’m going to allow myself this one opportunity to gush over my employment.

-My first day in particular was totally overwhelming – in a good way, of course.
+My first day was totally overwhelming.
 There were numerous moments throughout the day – getting my security pass, logging into my @guardian.co.uk email account for the first time, catching a glimpse of morning conference as I dashed off to my first meeting – when I was hit by a feeling of total nausea .
 Call it nerves, call it adrenaline; I just couldn’t believe that I wasn’t dreaming, that I had a job, that I was being paid to work at the Guardian!

-In the end, it all got a bit too much and as soon as I walked through the door of my flat at the end of the day and plonked myself down on the sofa, I burst into tears.
+In the end, it all got a bit too much and as soon as I walked through the door to my flat at the end of the day, I burst into tears.
 Tears of relief, and utter happiness.
 My flatmate just stared at me, completely dumbfounded.

 But most importantly, I managed to go through the whole week without any major mishaps.
 I didn’t trip over anything, spill coffee down my dress or embarrass myself in front of people I recognise from Twitter.
 I even held it together when Alan Rusbridger walked by me as I ate my lunch on Thursday.